Editor’s note: This article was originally published on May 24, 2018. It was updated on May 27, 2022.

 We love getting out on the trail.
 But how often do we think about all of the work that goes into building and maintaining the trails we know and love?
 It’s easy to forget that someone has struggled every rock staircase, bridge and drainage into existence.
-That’s why this National Trails Day, June 2, the American Hiking Society is asking all of us to take a moment to think differently about the places where we recreate.
+That’s why this National Trails Day, June 4, the American Hiking Society is asking all of us to take a moment to think differently about the places where we recreate.

-“For 25 years, REI has participated in National Trails Day.
-It’s a day that unites the larger trail community behind a common cause of stewarding, celebrating and enjoying our national trails system, said Taldi Walter, government and community affairs manager for REI.
-“This year REI will host or participate in events across the country with a goal of enhancing the quality and accessibility of our national trails for all.”
+REI has participated in National Trails Day for more than 30 years.
+“It’s a day that unites the larger trail community behind a common cause of stewarding, celebrating and enjoying our national trails system,” said Taldi Walter, government and community affairs manager for REI.
+Annually, REI locations offer stewardship opportunities for customers and members in honor of National Trails Day.

 Since National Trails Day’s inception, most registered events have been recreation-based, like trail runs, mountain bike rides or water sports events.
 Over the past several years, an increasing number have involved trail building and maintenance.
 In 2022, the American Hiking Society invites everyone to help build or maintain a hometown trail and engage with their local community to improve neighbors’ access to the outdoors.
 They’re asking us all to improve a trail close to home, whether we’re volunteering to build or maintain a trail or using one (i.e., pick up that piece of litter you see as you’re hiking).